bei-zhou/neutrino-W-boson-and-trident-production/README.md

 Here, we provide the data files for the cross sections and differential cross sections for different neutrino flavors and different nucleus targets.
 More data files will be uploaded later.

-If you need any data not shown here yet, or if you have any other questions, please feel free to contact me -- I'd be happy to help you!:
+If you need any data not shown here yet, or if you have any other questions, please feel free to contact me -- I'd be happy to help you!
     (**Bei Zhou**, beizhousuper@gmail.com).

 When you use the data for publications, please cite https://arxiv.org/abs/1910.08090 and https://arxiv.org/abs/1910.10720 by Bei Zhou and John F. Beacom (if there is a limit on reference number, you may cite the former only).